 Cancellation Date-The calendar date specified in the crop provisions on which coverage for the crop will automatically renew unless canceled in writing by either you or us or terminated in accordance with the policy terms.

 Production Guarantee-The number of cartons used for calculating liability and for determining indemnity in the case of a loss.
-The production guarantee per acre is progressive by stages of growth (see section 3 of the crop provisions 99-186).
+The production guarantee per acre is progressive by stages of growth in table below.